quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 :x??

 ---
-#### \(\epsilon\)-greedy Strategy Issues
+####$\epsilon$-greedy Strategy Issues
-Background context: The text discusses how \(\epsilon\)-greedy strategies can lead to oscillations between good policies rather than convergence.
+Background context: The text discusses how $\epsilon$-greedy strategies can lead to oscillations between good policies rather than convergence.

-:p What might happen when using \(\epsilon\)-greedy strategies in complex environments?
+:p What might happen when using $\epsilon$-greedy strategies in complex environments?
 ??x
-In complex environments, especially with function approximation, \(\epsilon\)-greedy strategies can result in policies that oscillate among good policies without converging.
-Small random perturbations (exploration) due to the exploration probability \(\epsilon\) might not always lead to improvements.
+In complex environments, especially with function approximation, $\epsilon $-greedy strategies can result in policies that oscillate among good policies without converging.
+Small random perturbations (exploration) due to the exploration probability $\epsilon$ might not always lead to improvements.

 :p How does the policy-gradient theorem relate to the loss of the policy improvement theorem?
 ??x